FAQ for Paper-based IELTS Test

 Why isn’t IELTS fully computerised, like other computer tests?

-It is essential that the IELTS Speaking test section is delivered through a face-to-face testing enviroment with a trained examiner.
+It is essential that the IELTS Speaking test section is delivered through a face-to-face testing environment with a trained examiner.
 This will help test takers develop English speaking skills in the context which they will be used during real-life interactions, as in the real world.

 Results and results turnaround

 Does computer-delivered IELTS mean I’ll get my results faster?

 Yes.
 Upon the completion of the last IELTS test section, paper-based test takers will be able to receive their results in 13 calendar days.
 In comparison, computer-delivered test takers, will be able to receive their results in 5 to 7 calendar days.

 Which is more expensive?

 IELTS strives to offer the same test experience to all of its test takers regardless of where you take the test.
 Please verify the price for your chosen test dates before you complete your registration.